Radarr/Radarr/README.md

 * Install the required Node Packages `npm install`
 * Start gulp to monitor your dev environment for any changes that need post processing using `npm start` command.

-*Please note gulp must be running at all times while you are working with Sonarr client source files.*
+*Please note gulp must be running at all times while you are working with Lidarr client source files.*

 ### Development